Important Tax Updates for This Tax Season | ATBS

 Health Insurance and Care

 The Inflation Reduction Act will extend some of the subsidies brought on by the Affordable Care Act.
 Specifically, it extends the subsidies for health insurance premiums available through the federal marketplace or exchange.
 These subsidies had been set to expire in 2023 but the Inflation Reduction Act has extended these subsidies through the end of 2025.
 Owner-operators in need of health insurance can search the Federal Marketplace to see if they qualify for a subsidy.
 Be careful when applying for a subsidy to make sure your income levels qualify.
 Additionally, a goal of the Inflation Reduction Act is to lower some healthcare costs overall.
-Out-of-pocket drugs will be capped at $4,000 by 2024 and $2,000 by 2025.
+As a result, for those covered under Medicare Part D, out-of-pocket drugs will be capped at $2,000 in 2025.
+More private plans and Affordable Care Act plans also offer a $2,000 cap on prescription drugs in 2025 than in prior years.

 For our complete Inflation Reduction Act article: Click Here